jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 ## Keywords & Notes
 ### HTTP Request from Javascript
-The `Hypertext Transfer Protocol` is a request response protocol meaning that we the developer in the browser will issue some some of request.
+The `Hypertext Transfer Protocol` is a request response protocol meaning that we the developer in the browser will issue some of request.

 This goes off to some sort of third party server that server does some work and it gives us back a `response`.